-What does a Title Animator do?
+What is a Title Animator?

 A Title Animator is a crucial member of the Visual Effects department in the film crew.
 They are responsible for creating dynamic and visually appealing text and graphics that are often used in the opening and closing credits of a film, as well as in promotional materials like trailers and posters.
 Title animators work closely with the creative team to bring the director's vision to life through the design and animation of text and graphics.